GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/data-processing/ray/README.md

   CLUSTER_NAME=
   ```

-- Set `PROJECT_ID` to the project ID of the project where your GKE cluster exists
+- Set `PROJECT_ID` to the project ID of the project where your GKE cluster and other resources will reside

   ```
   PROJECT_ID=